History of Armed Forces Day stretches back 70 years

 |0

-This work, History of Armed Forces Day stretches back 70 years [Image 4 of 4], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, History of Armed Forces Day stretches back 70 years, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT